-Our imagination together with modern tools opens up the possibilities for new visualisations, though we must take care to recognise and distinguish between an approach that is purely artistic, reflecting the desires of the author/artist alone, as opposed to an approach centred on design conventions and a client brief.
-It is for that reason I seperate out work that is purely artistic as it cannot be compared in any meaningful way with work that is tightly constrained by design norms, client brand guielines, a defined audience, etc; comparing apples and oranges if you like.
-It’s a fascinating and alternative field of work that it equally relelvant, and one that enables us to re-evaluate and re-frame our perceptions of space and place, both internal and external.
+Our imagination, together with modern tools, opens up the possibilities for new visualisations and representations.
+However, we must take care to recognise and distinguish between an approach that is purely artistic, reflecting the personal aims and desires of the author/artist alone, as opposed to an approach centred on design conventions and a client brief.
+It’s a fascinating and alternative field of work that is equally relelvant — one that challenges us to re-evaluate and re-frame our perceptions of space and place, both internal and external.